Clinics & Services

 All women aged 25-64 are eligible for cervical screening every 3-5 years.
 These checks will include a general health check and advice about lifestyle.
 Ladies who have had a hysterectomy and don't need smears anymore can still attend for a well women check.

 The practice offers a child health surveillance service for all children under five years of age.
 As well as carrying out routine developmental checks.

-The open access baby clinic for weighing your baby is run by our Nursery Nurse at the surgery every Friday morning from 09:30 - 11:30.
+The open access baby clinic for weighing your baby is run by our Nursery Nurse at the surgery every 2nd and 4th Friday of the month from 09:30 - 11:30.

 Rhyme Time for children upto 6 months of age is every Tuesday from 10:00 - 11:30.

 Our doctors provide joint injections and cryotherapy, any other minor surgery requirement will require a referral to another NHS site.